It’s amazing to look back and realise how much a conversation can change everything.

 The digital integration challenge

-A sizable challenge when 6 companies join forces is joining up their online presence.
+A sizable challenge when six organisations come together is joining up their online presence.
 Not only did each have its own website, but sub and satellite sites as well.
 We undertook a content audit which went on to inform the new site structure and different user journeys.

 Custodians of industry

-Now UK Finance have a brand book and brand guidelines to make sure everyone within the organisation knows its purpose and values and delivers on them daily.
+Now UK Finance has a brand book and brand guidelines to make sure everyone within the organisation knows its purpose and values and delivers on them daily.

-UK Finance continue to be the beacon within their industry.
-The industry champion now have a befitting brand to take the UK’s financial industries forwards to continued prosperity.
+UK Finance continues to be the beacon within their industry.
+The industry champion now has a befitting brand to take the UK’s banking and finance industry forwards to continued prosperity.